 The table below outlines key features of the 2019 financial year STVR award for the Executives.
-Refer to page 103 for treatment of STVR on cessation of employment.
+Refer to page 31 for treatment of STVR on cessation of employment.

-Features Approach Purpose Reward annual performance, with balanced focus on customer, people, strategic and shareholder outcomes, incorporating both risk and reputation and values assessments.
-Recognises both the "how" and the "what" of performance.
-Participants All Executives Opportunity Executives Target STVR Maximum STVR CEO and Group Executives (excluding Group CRO) 100% of FR 150% of FR Group CRO 75% of FR 112.5% of FR CEO ASB 150% of base remuneration 1 324% of base remuneration Other Executives 2 n/a 130% - 170% of base remuneration
+Features Approach Purpose Reward annual performance, with balanced focus on cus risk and reputation and values assessments.
+Recognises , , , , , , Participants All Executives Opportunity Executives Target STVR Maximum STVR CEO and Group Executives (excluding Group CRO) 100% of FR 150% of FR Group CRO 75% of FR 112.5% of FR CEO ASB 150% of base remuneration 1 324% of base remuneration Other Executives 2 n/a 130% - 170% of base remuneration Assumes ASB STVR pool is at target.
+2 Where STVR maximum % is specified.